Email FacebookTwitterMenu burgerClose thin

 annuity vs mutual fund

 When choosing investments for your retirement plan, you’ll have a lot of options, including annuities and mutual funds.
 While both can play an important role in your retirement income plan, they are very different assets with unique characteristics.
 If you’re choosing between the two options, know the key characteristics and their pros and cons.
-You can also work with a financial advisor to find the right investments that will prepare you for your retirement goals.

 What Are Annuities?

 An annuity is a contract between you and an insurance company.
-You purchase the contract and the insurer agrees to pay you back a certain amount for a set amount of time.
+You purchase the contract, and the insurer agrees to pay you back a certain amount for a set amount of time.

-There are two major kinds of annuities: fixed and variable.
 A fixed annuity allows you to get a specific amount of money for the duration of the term.
 This is a great way to consistently pay yourself a set amount.
-But if the market trends up, inflation could mean you would get a lower return than if you had chosen a variable annuity.
+However, if the market trends up, inflation could mean you would get a lower return than if you had chosen a variable annuity.

 Variable annuities are tax-deferred, which means you don’t need to start making income tax payments on the money in your variable annuity until you begin to receive distributions.
 The money you contribute to your annuity will grow tax-free.